IP-CAM/secure-my-admin/README.txt

 3) Install secureMyAdmin in the modules page.

-4) Run phpMyadmin (or any other program to insert in your database the following query) and insert:
+4) Run phpMyadmin (or any other program to insert in your database queries) and insert:

 CREATE TABLE IF NOT EXISTS `admin_ip_whitelist` ( `admin_ip_whitelist_id` int(11) NOT NULL AUTO_INCREMENT,